Wheat can be a healthy addition to your diet

 and gain health.

-Contrary to this condemnation of wheat as a health disruptor, there is ample scientific evidence which correlates the consumption of wheat, particularly whole grain
+Contrary to this condemnation of wheat as a health disruptor, wheat, as part of a balanced diet, provides significant health

 In addition, the consumption of whole grain wheat products may help with weight loss